Who was Morton Feldman?

 A life in brief:

-1926 – Born into a Russian-Jewish immigrant family.
+Morton Feldman was born in 1926 into a Russian-Jewish immigrant family.
 His father ia a coat maker, and Feldman works for the family business for much of his life.

-1950 – Meets John Cage, who encourages Feldman to have confidence in his instincts.
+In 1950 Morton Feldman meets John Cage, who encourages Feldman to have confidence in his instincts.
 This results in Feldman developing an intuitive, personal approach to composition.

-1973 – Becomes a professor at the State University of New York at Buffalo.
+In 1973 Morton Feldman becomes a professor at the State University of New York at Buffalo.
 Feldman gives insightful and entertaining talks about 20th century music, many of which are published.

-1987 – Marries his former pupil, Canadian composer Barbara Monk, shortly before he dies aged 61 of pancreatic cancer.
+Morton Feldman Married his former pupil, Canadian composer Barbara Monk in 1987, shortly before he dies aged 61 of pancreatic cancer.